 The Company has adopted a share repurchase plan whereby, subject to certain limitations, stockholders may request on a monthly basis that the Company repurchases all or any portion of their shares.
 Should repurchase requests, in the Company's judgment, place an undue burden on its liquidity, adversely affect its operations or risk having an adverse impact on the Company as a whole, or should the Company otherwise determine that investing its liquid assets in real properties or other illiquid investments rather than repurchasing its shares is in the best interests of the Company as a whole, then the Company may choose to repurchase fewer shares than have been requested to be repurchased, or none at all.
 Further, the Company's board of directors may modify and suspend the Company's share repurchase plan if it deems such action to be in the Company's best interest and the best interest of its stockholders.
-In addition, the total amount of shares that the Company will repurchase is limited, in any calendar month, to shares whose aggregate value (based on the repurchase price per share on the date of the repurchase) is no more than 2% of its aggregate NAV as of the last day of the previous calendar month and, in any calendar quarter, to shares whose aggregate value is no more than 5% of its aggregate NAV as of the last day of the previous calendar quarter.
+In addition, the total amount of shares that the Company will repurchase is limited, in any calendar month, to shares whose aggregate value (based on the repurchase price per share on the date of the repurchase) is no more than 2% of its aggregate NAV as of the last day of the previous calendar month and, in any calendar quarter.
 In the event that the Company determines to repurchase some but not all of the shares submitted for repurchase during any month, shares repurchased at the end of the month will be repurchased on a pro rata basis.

 For the years ended December 31, 2022, 2021 and 2020, the Company repurchased 49,115,155, 2,835,117 and 2,061,631 shares of common stock representing a total of \$1.3 billion, \$64.6 million and \$43.7 million, respectively.
 In October 2022, the Company received repurchase requests equal to 2.2% of its aggregate monthly NAV.
 The Company's board of directors, including all of its independent directors, authorized repurchases above the 2% monthly repurchase limitation for October 2022.
 As such, 100% of share repurchase requests were satisfied in October 2022.
-In November 2022, the Company received repurchase requests equal to 3.2% of its aggregate monthly NAV and honored all repurchase request was satisfied in November 2022.
-In December 2022, the Company received repurchase requests equal to 4.2% of its aggregate monthly NAV and honored all repurchase requests for December 2022 on a pro rata basis up to the 5% quarterly limitation.
-As such, 20% of each stockholder's share repurchase requests were satisfied in December 2022.
+In November 2022, the Company received repurchase requests equal to 3.2% of its aggregate monthly NAV and honored all repurchase requests for November 2022 on a pro rata basis up to the 2% monthly limitation.
+As such, 63% of each stockholder's repurchase request was satisfied in November 2022.
+In December 2022, the Company received repurchase requests for December 2022 on a pro rata basis up to the 5% quarterly limitation.
+As such, 20% of each stockholder's share repurchase requests for December 2022 on a pro rata basis up to the 5% quarterly limitation.
+As such, 20% of each stockholder's share repurchase requests for December 2022 on a pro rata basis up to the 5% quarterly limitation.
+As such, 20% of each stockholder's share repurchase requests for December 2022.